leafty/node-yaml-config/README.md

 ```

 **node-yaml-config** takes the configuration found in default, then overwrites it with the values found in the environment specific parts.
 The configuration file is loaded synchronously.

+Values prefixed with a dollar sign will be substituted with the corresponding environment variable.

 ## API